obsidiansystems/obelisk/lib/route/ROUTING.md

 import Control.Lens (Prism', prism)
 ```

-Turning our `UserId` into `Text` is unremakrable so let's do that one first.
+Turning our `UserId` into `Text` is unremarkable so let's do that one first.
 Define the prism in
 the `Common.Api` module, next to our `UserId` newtype definition:

 ```haskell